Skip to Main Content

 • You need three years of related experience.
 Refer to Experience Requirements for Certification.

-• If you have professional certification already or not, if your employer did not send in a work experience form previously, it is now needed.
+• If you have professional certification already or not, if your employer did not send in a work experience form recently, please ask your employer to send it in.
 For experience completed within the state of New York, the preferred method for an employer to verify it is by entering a Superintendent Statement onto TEACH.
 If the employer cannot enter a Superintendent Statement, they need to send the appropriate Verification of Paid Experience Form found here.

 You may need one year of mentored experience.